John F. W. Rogers: Personal life

-Rogers owns a home on Embassy Row in Washington, D.C. and is married to Deborah Lehr, with whom he has two children.
-Lehr, a journalist with Huffington Post, was a former senior negotiator in the Clinton Administration on China trade policy.
+Rogers owns a home on Embassy Row in Washington, D.C., and is married to Deborah Lehr, with whom he has two children.
+Lehr was a former senior negotiator in the Clinton Administration on China trade policy.
 In 2018, Rogers and Lehr attended President Trump's state dinner with President Emmanuel Macron of France.

 According to a 2006 profile in The New York Times, Rogers, who is interested in historic preservation, "does not welcome public scrutiny" and hates being photographed.
-His friends "compare him to the George Smiley character in John le Carré's spy novels.
-Mr. Rogers, a slight, retiring man with a preference for tan raincoats, brings the kind of technical staff expertise and, his friends say, the ability to gravitate toward the seat of power in bureaucracies that recall Le Carré's spymaster."